 Where would we be without mixing bowls?
 We use them daily for making sweet baked goods, savory salads, delicious pasta dishes, no-knead bread, and more—and the experience can be rewarding or terrible, depending on the bowl.

 In search of which mixing bowl or bowl sets are worth putting in your cart, we sent our top picks to a home tester to see how they performed in a normal kitchen.
-The tests included whipping a full pint of cream to see if wet ingredients slooshed over the edge or splashed up and made a mess.
+The tests included whipping a full pint of cream to see if wet ingredients sloshed over the edge or splashed up and made a mess.
 Our tester also noted whether the bowls moved around the counter during mixing.
 Various ingredients were poured from the bowls, both one-handed and with both hands, to see how comfortable the bowls are.
+After all of this, Gorilla Grip's Mixing Bowls came out on top.

 Here are the best mixing bowls, tested by a home cook, to help you prep any recipe.